swiftcodeshow/swiftcodeshow/_posts/2021-04-26-preferencekey-scrollview-offset.md

 ---
 layout: post
 title: Use PreferenceKey (Get Offset of ScrollView in SwiftUI Efficently)
+description: Pass data from a child view to its parent view.
 repository: PreferenceKeyScrollViewOffset
 ---

 ## Topics

-Pass data from a child view to its parent view
+Pass data from a child view to its parent view.

 ## Codes